 - LinkedIn or Facebook advertising

 Since the cold market gives most of us the shivers, you can’t cold market all the time.
 Don’t get me wrong; it’s demoralizing, embittering, and humbling all the time, even for the best of us.
-That is why I recommend no more than 60% of time spent on cold marketing.
-The other 40% can be divided between soliciting referrals and actively trying to develop relationship with spheres of influence.

 Here’s my golden rule of cold marketing based upon over a decade of financial experience.
 Don’t go there unless you have a big brand.
 The next section will discuss what a big brand is and how to get one.

 A financial advisor big brand can be defined as a big bold line that allows you to be seen as different from all the other financial advisors out there, you have to draw the line somewhere.
 Many financial advisors hesitate to do this because they don’t want to leave money on the table by going into a niche and excluding prospects.